rerdavies/pipedal/docs/Installing.md

 On Raspberry Pi OS, if you have a graphical desktop installed, you can also install the package by double-clicking on the downloaded package in the File Manager.

 If you are using Ubuntu, there are additional post-installation steps you must take to reconfigure the Ubuntu kernel to provide support for low-latency real-time audio.
-Proced to [PiPedal support for Ubuntu](Ubuntu.md).
+Proceed to [PiPedal support for Ubuntu](Ubuntu.md).

-If you are using Raspberry Pi OS, procede directly to [Configuring PiPedal after Installation](Configuring.md).
+If you are using Raspberry Pi OS, proceed directly to [Configuring PiPedal after Installation](Configuring.md).
 If you are using Ubuntu, there are additional post-installation steps you must take to reconfigure the Ubuntu kernel to provide support for low-latency real-time audio.